Oggetto:

 Modalità di verifica dell'apprendimento

-The exam format is the same for both attending and non-attending students.
-It will be an in-class, open-book essay written on paper.
+In-class, open-book essay written on paper.
 Throughout the course, materials relevant to each lesson will be uploaded on Moodle.
 Students are expected to read and engage with these materials as they progress through the course.

 During the exam, students are allowed to consult all course materials provided throughout the semester, including printed materials and personal notes (for those who attended classes).
 The essay topic will be broad enough to allow students to develop their argument based on their own perspectives, sensitivities, and background.